 Uckfield is a town in the Wealden district of East Sussex, and it has seen a lot of development in recent years.
 House-buyers should beware of the flood risk in this town, as it has been affected on a number of occasions.
 Uckfield is on a railway line, and has a good selection of local schools.
 There is a reasonable range of shops in the town centre.

 A direct train journey into London Bridge takes approximately one hour and twenty minutes from Uckfield.

 The small market town of Wadhurst lies on the East Sussex side of the Kent-Sussex border.
-It has a good range of local shops (mostly small traders), a choice of local primary schools, plus a local comprehensive with its own sixth form.
+It has a good range of local shops, mostly independant traders, a choice of local primary schools, plus a local comprehensive with its own sixth form.
 The town has grown up around an ancient settlement, and there are a number of notable old buildings in and around Wadhurst.
 Lower-end family homes rarely come on the market in this area.
-Budget for a minimum of £330,000, but expect to pay more.
+Budget for a minimum of £300,000, but expect to pay more.

 Commuters will be pleased to note that the journey into London Charing Cross takes a little over an hour on a direct route from Wadhurst.